 With a PHA routine, it’s entirely up to you how easy or hard you go.
 That’s why the protocol can work for anyone.
 Go easy and use PHA to energize and invigorate your day.
 Go hard and use it to improve cardio, build strength or lose weight.

 PHA routines also make you more efficient with your time and workout.
-They can pack a lot in a short time, making them perform for anyone with a busy schedule.
+They can pack a lot in a short time, making them perfect for anyone with a busy schedule.
 So, just like you control your intensity, you can also control the time.
 Go for as long or short as you want.
 I’ve used them for 10-minute workouts and 30-minute workouts.
 It’s up to you.